Imágenes de páginas

 They and their houses fhall be drown'd;

-Whilft you fhall fee your cottage rife,
+Whilft you fhall fee your cottage rise,

 And grow a church before your eyes.